lyteword/chspurgeon-tod/volume-3/psalm-67.md

 **Verse 1.**

-1\.Here is mercy in God the Father.
+1\.
+Here is mercy in God the Father.

-2\.Here is blessing as the fruit of that mercy in God the Son.
+2\.
+Here is blessing as the fruit of that mercy in God the Son.

-3\.Here is the experience of that blessing in the comfort of the Holy Ghost.
+3\.
+Here is the experience of that blessing in the comfort of the Holy Ghost.

 **Verse 1.** The need of seeking a blessing for ourselves.